gazebosim/gz-transport/tutorials/23_topic_statistics.md

 }
 ```

-A complete example can be found in the [subscriber_stats example program](https://github.com/ignitionrobotics/ign-transport/blob/ign-transport9/example/subscriber_stats.cc).
+A complete example can be found in the [subscriber_stats example program](https://github.com/ignitionrobotics/ign-transport/blob/ign-transport8/example/subscriber_stats.cc).

 With both `IGN_TRANSPORT_TOPIC_STATISTICS` set to `1` and a node
 enabling topic statistics, then you will be able to echo statistic
 information from the command line using `ign topic -et /statistics`.

-It is possible to change the statistic output topic from `/statistics` to
+It is possible to change the statistics output topic from `/statistics` to
 one of your choosing by specifying a topic name when enabling topic
 statistics.
 For example: